The 3 J’s of Rajasthan This and That

 • With all the time we have to travel, we can occasionally take a day to do nothing and just refuel, which is great after the exhausting breakneck pace we often travel at.
 This was a luxury we did not have in Central America which led to us being completely burned out after three months…something we hope to avoid this time.

-• An autorickshaw and a rickshaw almost collide on the streets of Agra
+• Transportation on the streets of India

 Everyone honks their horns at all times to let other people know they are coming, since, as I mentioned last time, no one ever stays in their lane and traffic is insane at all times.
 As a result, all cities suffer from massive noise pollution.